Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     !!! note

         If you don't see your flashcart in the Autoboot folder or the corresponding one in the `README.TXT` file, skip this section as you will need to use your flashcart kernel to load AKMenu-Next instead.
 In some cases you can make a copy of `BOOT.NDS` and rename it to `default.nds` to make it chainload autoboot on some flashcart kernels.
+If you are using a DSPico, you only need the _picoboot.nds file to autoboot AKMenu-Next.

     1. Open the `Autoboot` folder within the AKMenu-Next files.
 Find the folder that corresponds to your flashcart.
 Check the `README.TXT` inside the folder if you are unsure.